 Recall, there are 23 categories and 108 subcategories.

-For each subcategory, an informative resource is provided that reference specific sections of other information security standards, including ISO 27001, COBIT, NIST SP 800-53, ANSI/ISA-62443 and the Council on CyberSecurity critical Security Controls (CCS CSC).
+For each subcategory, an informative resource is provided that references specific sections of other information security standards, including ISO 27001, COBIT, NIST SP 800-53, ANSI/ISA-62443 and the Council on CyberSecurity Critical Security Controls (CCS CSC).

-The Identify Function helps develop organizational understanding of cybersecurity risk to systems, people, assets, data and capabilities.
+The Identify Function helps develop an organizational understanding of cybersecurity risk to systems, people, assets, data, and capabilities.

 There are six categories under the Identify Function:

-- Supply Chain Risk Management (ID.SC): The organization's priorities, constraints, risk tolerance and assumptions are established and used to support risk decisions related to third-party risk and fourth-party risk.
-The organization has in place a process to identify, assess and manage supply chain risks, e.g. a third-party risk management framework, vendor security questionnaire template and a security ratings tool.
+- Supply Chain Risk Management (ID.SC): The organization's priorities, constraints, risk tolerance, and assumptions are established and used to support risk decisions related to third-party risk and fourth-party risk.
+The organization has a process to identify, assess and manage supply chain risks, e.g. a third-party risk management framework, vendor security questionnaire template, and a security rating tool.

-The Protect Function outlines appropriate safeguards to ensure delivery of critical infrastructure services and limits or contains the impact of potential cybersecurity events, often by employing a defense in depth strategy.
+The Protect Function outlines appropriate safeguards to ensure the delivery of critical infrastructure services and limits or contains the impact of potential cybersecurity threats, often by employing a defense in-depth strategy.

 There are six categories under the Protect Function:

-- Access Control (PR.AC): Access to assets and facilities is limited to authorized users, processes or devices, and to authorized activities and transactions.
+- Access Control (PR.AC): Access to assets and facilities is limited to authorized users, processes, or devices, and to authorized activities and transactions.
 Identity management and access control safeguards should be implemented to mitigate unauthorized access to digital and physical assets.

-- Awareness and Training (PR.AT): Personnel and partners are provided with cybersecurity awareness training and can perform their information security-related duties and responsibilities consistent with policies, procedures and agreements.
+- Awareness and Training (PR.AT): Personnel and partners are provided with cybersecurity awareness training and can perform their information security-related duties and responsibilities consistent with cybersecurity policies, procedures, and agreements.

 - Data Security (PR.DS): Sensitive data is managed consistently in accordance to the organization's risk strategy to protect its confidentiality, integrity and availability (CIA Triad).